hareko/php-application-packer/README.md

 The included example minifies/obfuscates the files from the *tests* folder and compresses the result into the *tests.zip*.
 A message informs about the result.
 The statistics collected by the packer are displayed and saved into *example.txt*.

 Make a copy from the *example.php* and try it with different sources, destinations and options.
-Run *index.php* to launch the GUI supplied by extended version.
+Run *index.php* to launch the GUI supplied by an extended version.

 ### Updates ###